jiyoungestherkim/jiyoungestherkim.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in the department of political science at the University of California Los Angeles.

-My research broadly focuses on climate change, identity, and intergroup relations.
-My dissertation project examines how climate change affects group-based perceptions, attitudes, and behaviors, and how to foster social cohesion in the context of climate-induced intergroup conflict.
-In other work, I study the intersection of climate change and migration, post-conflict rehabilitation and reintegration, and gender.
-Across my research, I use spatial data, surveys, experiments, and in-depth interviews during fieldwork.
-Regionally, most of my work is focused on Sub-Saharan Africa, primarily Nigeria.
-My research has been published in the *Proceedings of the National Academy of Sciences*.
+My research focuses on climate change and intergroup dynamics in the Global South.
+My dissertation examines how climate change-induced economic hardship impacts social fabric and explores effective strategies for mitigating these negative effects in Sub-Saharan Africa, with Nigeria as my main research site.
+My broader research portfolio includes work on public attitudes toward climate-induced migration, building social cohesion in conflict-affected areas, and gender issues.
+Methodologically, I employ a diverse toolkit including statistical inference, geospatial analysis, surveys, experiments, and in-depth fieldwork interviews.

+My work has received support from prestigious sources including the *NSF-APSA Doctoral Dissertation Research Improvement Grant* and the *UC Institute on Global Conflict and Cooperation Dissertation Fellowship*.
+My research has been published in the *Proceedings of the National Academy of Sciences* and accepted at *Ecological Economics*.

 You can contact me at jiyoungkim12 [at] ucla [dot] edu.